Pricing

 Tools that track brand mentions in AI responses provide this insight.
 You can query AI platforms with category-relevant prompts and track which brands appear consistently.
 Agencies like BrandMentions specialize in building the kind of editorial citation footprint that strengthens entity authority across AI models.

-The most effective SEO competitor analysis workflows in 2026 run parallel tracks: one for traditional SERP competition and one for AI search competition.
-A competitor might rank #1 on Google for a target keyword but be completely absent from ChatGPT’s recommendations for the same topic — or vice versa.
+The most effective search rivalry research workflows in 2026 run parallel tracks: one for traditional SERP competition and one for AI search competition.
+A competitor might rank #1 on Google for a target keyword but be completely absent from ChatGPT’s recommendations for the same topic, or vice versa.

 Running both tracks simultaneously reveals opportunities that single-channel analysis misses.